A twist in the M24 moonshine story: A twist in the action

-Moreover, within the $96$-dimensional space $\wh V$ of generic states with the appropriate quantum numbers in $\Z_2$-orbifold CFTs on K3, the subspace singled out as $V_{45}^{CFT}\oplus\qu V_{45}^{CFT}$ is uniquely determined by the property that the action of {\em any} geometric symmetry group of a $\Z_2$-orbifold conformal field theory is equivalent to the one induced by $M$. \end{theorem}
+Moreover, within the $96$-dimensional space $\wh V$ of generic states with the appropriate quantum numbers in $\Z_2$-orbifold CFTs on K3, the subspace singled out as $V_{45}^{CFT}\oplus\qu V_{45}^{CFT}$ is uniquely determined by the property that the action of \textsl{any} geometric symmetry group of a $\Z_2$-orbifold conformal field theory is equivalent to the one induced by $M$. \end{theorem} This theorem encompasses the main result of the present work.
+Indeed, we have shown that on a large component of the moduli space, there is a $45$-dimensional subspace of the space of states, which exists generically and which accounts for the expected \textsl{net contributions} to the elliptic genus.
+We have also shown that these states are actually uniquely characterized by the action of the symmetry groups.

+Furthermore, our surfing procedure predicts that the combined action of the symmetry groups at distinct points of the moduli space generates the action of a subgroup of $M_{24}$; that this should be the case is by no means clear a priori.
+Not only do we confirm this part of our prediction, but the group that we generate is a maximal subgroup of $M_{24}$, which is not a subgroup of $M_{23}$, and it acts in precisely the predicted way.
+This is the first piece of evidence in the literature whatsoever for a trace of $M_{24}$ that is intrinsic to CFTs on K3.\\

 As we recall in Section\,\ref{sec:recap}, according to our previous work \cite{tawe12} the images of the maximal symmetry groups $G_0,\, G_1,\,G_2$ of Kummer surfaces under the respective representations $R_{G_0},\,R_{G_1},\,R_{G_2}$ altogether generate the group $\Aff(\F_2^4)\cong(\Z_2)^4\rtimes A_8$.
 By construction this implies that the combined action of these groups on $V_{45}$ yields the representation of $\Aff(\F_2^4)$ on $V_{45}$ induced by Margolin's representation $M$.
 By Thm.~\ref{result}, in analogy to our construction of overarching symmetry groups by means of Niemeier markings, this procedure combines symmetry groups that are obtained at distinct points in moduli space.
 Due to the twisting in the representation space $V_{45}$ it is not clear how to interpret an induced combined action on $V_{45}^{CFT}$ geometrically.
 Note for example that, according to \req{cftgenerators}, the generators $\alpha_1$ and $\gamma_1$ of this combined group have the same representation $S(\alpha_1)=S(\gamma_1)$ on $\WWW$.
 On the other hand, by \req{conjugateaction}, $M(\alpha_1)$ and $M(\gamma_1)$ both fix the label $N$, so both induce a linear map on the fiber $\VVV_N$ of $V_{45}$.
 However, one checks that these maps are distinct.
 Indeed, $\alpha_1$ permutes the seven points in row $N$ of Table\,\ref{tab:Aeven} according to $(0,3)(4,5)$ with respect to the square labelling, such that for example the first entry of that row, $\infty0.13.24.56$, is mapped to $\infty4.02.15.36$.
 On the other hand, $\gamma_1$ permutes the seven points in row $N$ according to $(0,2)(1,4)$ with respect to the tetrahedral labelling given in Prop.~\ref{notetratwist}, i.e.\ the first entry of that row is mapped to $\infty2.04.16.35$.
 This implies that there is a nontrivial twist which is induced on $\WWW$ on transition between distinct points of the moduli space of SCFTs on K3.